RajsJohal/eng99_IaC_CICD/README.md

 }
 ```
 - For each stage, specify the workspace where the terraform pipeline ran in order to acquire the hosts.inv file to be refernced when running the playbooks

-- Pipeline script runs all the playbooks except for the last playbook which fails when trying to start application
--
-- Another issue with obtaining hosts.inv file when running terraform from jenkins, host.inv needs to be available in repo so that the file path can be provided to the ansible plugin when creating the pipeline syntax command.